|Course Title||MSc Sports and Exercise Medicine|

 - All applicants should provide two references, either two academic or preferably one academic and one work related reference confirming their eligibility and suitability for the programme, which together with applicant’s academic performance during their undergraduate years will be used to select the most suitable candidates.

 - Language requirements for students whose first language is not English are as per the requirements in the Calendar part 3 for a given academic year.

-- Applications for admission to the programme will be made through the online SITS system, no later than June 31st of each academic year.
-Early applications meeting all entry criteria will be accepted prior to the closing date; and all subsequent applications meeting entry criteria before the cut-off date will be put on a waiting list.
+- Applications for admission to the programme will be made through the online SITS system, no later than June 30th of each academic year.
+Early applications meeting all entry criteria will be accepted prior to the closing date; and, if oversubscribed all subsequent applications meeting entry criteria before the cut-off date will be put on a waiting list.
 Suitably qualified applicants on the waiting list will only be considered if places subsequently become available.
-Potential applicants are therefore encouraged to apply early as the course is usually oversubscribed and places are limited.
+Potential applicants are therefore encouraged to apply early as the course is usually oversubscribed; places are limited.

 - Applicants must have regular access to a computer with good internet connection.
 The computer should have both a microphone and camera as all shortlisted applicants will be required to undertake an interview to determine suitability for the course.